 Review of applications will begin immediately and will continue until the position is filled.

 Please send curriculum vitae, description of research interests, and statement of teaching to:

 Yale University is an Affirmative Action/Equal Opportunity Employer.
 Yale values diversity among its faculty, students and staff.
 To promote diversity, the Department especially welcomes applications from women, persons with disabilities, protected veterans, and underrepresented minorities.”

-The Gibbs Assistant Professorships are intended primarily for individuals who received the Ph.D. degree and show definite promise in pure or applied mathematics research.
-The department expects to be able to make an offer for a Gibbs Assistant Professorship if funding becomes available.
-Appointments are for three years.
-The salary will be at least $81,500.
-Each recipient of a Gibbs Assistant Professorship will be given a moving allowance based on the distance to be moved.
+The Gibbs Assistant Professorships are intended primarily for individuals who received their Ph.D. degree and show definite promise in research in pure or applied mathematics.
+The department expects to be able to make several offers for a Gibbs Assistant Professorship.
+Appointments are for a three -year term.
+The annual salary will be at least $81,500.
+Each recipient of a Gibbs Assistant Professorship will be given moving allowance based on the distance to be moved.

 The Department of Mathematics at Yale seeks one or more individuals with demonstrated expertise in college mathematics teaching to be appointed at the non-ladder rank of Lecturer.
 Salary commensurate with experience.

 The successful candidate will have a 2-2 teaching load, primarily focused on introductory courses through multivariable calculus.
-The position will typically include working with faculty and graduate student instructors on the improvement on their teaching, directing multi-section courses, working on curriculum development, and performing administrative tasks related to teaching.
+The position will typically include working with faculty and graduate student instructors to develop their teaching, directing multi-section courses, working on curriculum development, and performing administrative tasks related to teaching.

 The position is for three years.
-In some cases, it may carry the possibility of renewal.
+In rare cases, it may carry the possibility of renewal.